Travel insurance for Australia

 Behind illness and injury, stolen and damaged valuables are the second most common claim we see from travellers to Australia.
 You may expect pickpocketing to be a greater risk in the marketplaces of South-East Asia than in the modern cities of Sydney or Melbourne, however travellers should keep their guard up as Australia isn’t immune to petty thieves.

-Stolen valuables can take the shine off any holiday, which is why our TravelCare policy covers you for personal items that are lost, stolen or damaged as a result from an unexpected event.
+Stolen valuables can take the shine off any holiday, which is why our International Comprehensive policy covers you for personal items that are lost, stolen or damaged as a result from an unexpected event.

 Australia has enough endless highways and scenic coast routes to satisfy any traveller with a taste for the open road.
 In fact, travelling by car from Sydney to Perth takes over 40 hours of driving time!

 Your Aussie road trip may not be this extreme, but it’s important that you prepare carefully even for short journeys on the road.
-Our TravelCare policy covers you for rental car excess of up to $5,000 per journey if you have an accident, but your cover depends on a few things including:
+Our International Comprehensive policy covers you for rental vehicle excess of up to $10,000 per paying person if you have an accident, but your cover depends on a few things including:

 - That you or the driver obey any law including driving laws or highway rules.
 For example: speed limits and blood alcohol limits

-- That you hire your vehicle from a licensed rental car agency
+- That you hire your vehicle from a licensed rental vehicle agency

 - That you always comply with the terms of the rental vehicle agreement